Sampling reduced density matrix to extract fine levels of entanglement spectrum and restore entanglement Hamiltonian

-\textit{ Example 2: Ferromagnetic (FM) Heisenberg ladder.-} Furthermore, we simulate the case with ferromagnetic $J_{\text{leg}}=-1$ and antiferromagnetic $J_{\text{rung}}=1.732$ at $\beta=100$ on the two-leg Heisenberg ladder for $L=8, 12, 16, 20$ and compare the results with {those} in Ref.~\cite{Poilblanc2010entanglement}, in which case the ladder is in the gapped rung singlet (II) phase.
+\textit{ Example 2: Ferromagnetic (FM) Heisenberg ladder.-} Furthermore, we simulate the case with ferromagnetic $J_{\text{leg}}=-1$ and antiferromagnetic $J_{\text{rung}}=1.732$ at $\beta=100$ on the two-leg Heisenberg ladder for $L=8, 12, 16, 20$ and compare the results with those in Ref.~\cite{Poilblanc2010entanglement}, in which case the ladder is in the gapped rung singlet (II) phase.

-According to Refs.~\cite{Bethe1931,Fogedby1980,Haldane1982,zyan2021entanglement}, the lowest-energy excitations at $k=2\pi/L$ corresponds to the one magnon state and behaves as $E=2J_{\text{eff}}{\sin}^2(k/2)$, where $J_{\text{eff}}$ is an effective chain coupling.
-The results in Ref.~\cite{Poilblanc2010entanglement} did not show the quadratic behavior due to the small system size. {Other studies explained this non-quadratic dispersion via long-range boundary Hamiltonian~\cite{lauchli2012entanglement,cirac2011entanglement,laflorencie2016quantum}.} Meanwhile, the QMC+SAC simlation at $L=100$ in the Ref.~\cite{zyan2021entanglement} shows the spectral function of entanglement is indeed a quadratic dispersion, which further demonstrated the finite size effect of ES here.
+According to Refs.~\cite{Fogedby1980,Haldane1982,zyan2021entanglement}, the lowest-energy excitations at \tcb{momentum} $k=2\pi/L$ corresponds to the one-magnon state and behaves as \tcb{$E=2 J_{\text{eff}}\ {\sin}^2(k/2)$}, where $J_{\text{eff}}$ is an effective chain coupling.
+The results in Ref.~\cite{Poilblanc2010entanglement} did not show the quadratic behavior due to the small system size.
+Other studies explained this non-quadratic dispersion via long-range interactions~\cite{lauchli2012entanglement,cirac2011entanglement,laflorencie2016quantum}.
+Meanwhile, the QMC+SAC simlation at $L=100$ in the Ref.~\cite{zyan2021entanglement} shows the spectral function of entanglement is indeed a quadratic dispersion, which further \tcb{implied} the finite size effect of ES here.

-In order to check whether the loss of quadratic dispersion is because of the finite size effect, we further try to calculate the ES and its spectral function for larger sizes. {Fig.~\ref{Fig_AFM_FM}(c)} shows the results with $L=20$, in which there is no obvious quadratic dispersion near $k=0$.
-Actually, we haven't seen an obvious change of the dispersion from the linear to the quadratic when increasing the size.
+In order to check whether the loss of quadratic dispersion is because of the finite size effect, we further try to calculate the ES and its spectral function for larger sizes.
+Fig.~\ref{Fig_AFM_FM}(c) shows the results with $L=20$, in which there is no obvious quadratic dispersion near $k=0$.
+Actually, we \tcb{have not} seen an obvious change of the dispersion from the linear to the quadratic when increasing the size.